ddayin/ddayin/README.md

 My name is Daeyoung Hwang @ddayin

-Job title : Unity Developer
+Job title : Game Programmer
 My final goal is to build virtual world like real.
 Main interest is in Unity, C#, UE5, C++